Peter Taylor (footballer, born 1928): Nottingham Forest

-On 16 July 1976, Taylor resigned as Brighton manager and joined once again with Clough, who had by this time moved on to Nottingham Forest after a 44-day tenure as manager of Leeds United.
+On 16 July 1976, Taylor resigned as Brighton manager and joined once again with Clough, who had by this time moved on to Taylor's hometown club Nottingham Forest after a 44-day tenure as manager of Leeds United.
 After assessing the players Taylor told Clough "that was a feat by you to finish eighth in the Second Division because some of them are only Third Division players".
 He then berated John Robertson for allowing himself to become overweight and disillusioned, and got Robertson on a diet and training regime that would help him to become a top international.
 He also spotted Tony Woodcock playing for the reserves and converted him from an unwanted midfielder into a striker who would win 42 caps for England.
 In September 1976, he bought striker Peter Withe for £43,000, and sold him on to Newcastle United for £250,000 two years later.
 Withe was replaced in the starting eleven by Garry Birtles, who Taylor had scouted playing for non-League Long Eaton United; Birtles would also go on to represent England.
 The first trophy of the Clough and Taylor reign was the 1976–77 Anglo-Scottish Cup.
 Forest beat Orient 5–1 on aggregate in the two-legged final played in December 1976.
 Clough valued winning a derided trophy as the club's first silverware since 1959, saying: "Those who said it was a nothing trophy were absolutely crackers.
 We'd won something, and it made all the difference."

 Within a year of Taylor's arrival, Forest were promoted to the First Division after securing the third automatic promotion place in 1976–77.
 Taylor and Clough then decided to replace goalkeeper John Middleton with Peter Shilton, whom they purchased for £270,000; Taylor reasoned: "Shilton wins you matches."
 After spending some time secretly following Kenny Burns he concluded that Burns's reputation as a hard drinker and gambler was exaggerated and he sanctioned a £145,000 move for the player, who would become FWA Footballer of the Year in 1977–78 after being converted from centre-forward to a sweeper role.
 Clough and Taylor were appointed joint-managers of the England youth team in December 1977, but the pair resigned after less than a year in charge as Forest's success meant they struggled to make time also to coach the England players.